Madison, Wisconsin: Climate

 Madison, along with the rest of the state, has a humid continental climate (Köppen: Dfa), characterized by variable weather patterns and a large seasonal temperature variance: winter temperatures can be well below freezing, with moderate to occasionally heavy snowfall and temperatures reaching 0 °F on 17 mornings annually; high temperatures in summer average in the lower 80s °F (27–28 °C), reaching 90 °F on an average 12 afternoons per year, with lower humidity levels than winter but higher than spring.
 Summer accounts for a greater proportion of annual rainfall, but winter still sees significant precipitation.

 Demographics

 2020 census

-As of the census of 2020, the population was 269,840.
+As of the 2020 United States census, the population was 269,840.
+Madison was the fastest-growing city in Wisconsin over the 2010s.
+It is the second-most populous city in the state, the 16th-most populous city in the Midwest, and 77th-most populous city in the United States.

 The population density was 3,391 PD/sqmi.
 There were 126,070 housing units at an average density of 1,584 /sqmi.
 Ethnically, the population was 8.7% Hispanic or Latino of any race.
 When grouping both Hispanic and non-Hispanic people together by race, the city was 71.0% White, 9.5% Asian, 7.4% Black or African American, 0.5% Native American, 0.1% Pacific Islander, 3.8% from other races, and 7.8% from two or more races.

 The 2020 census population of the city included 548 people incarcerated in adult correctional facilities and 9,909 people in university student housing.